anandxkumar/gsoc_blog/content/blog/0/index.md

 I have been coding since my school days and soon realized that man this thing is so cool!
 I am an A.I. enthusiast and have made various projects related to Data Analysis, Machine Learning, Deep Learning and Web Development.
-Also I have completed a Data Analytics Internship at Pikkal & Co, Singapore and a Deep Learning Internship at Mavoix Solutions Pvt Ltd, Bangalore.
+Also I have completed a Data Analytics Internship at Pikkal & Co, Singapore and a Deep Learning Internship at Mavoix Solutions Pvt Ltd, Bangalore.<br>
+Wanna know a less known fact, I'm a huge hardcore video gamer!
+If I'm not coding, I will probably be killing some time on my laptop or my Playstation console ;)

 Wanna know more about me and my work?
 Below are some links, do check out;)<br>
 [LinkedIn](https://www.linkedin.com/in/anand-kumar-83896717a/) | [github](https://github.com/anandxkumar)